E-waste is any item with a plug, battery or power cord that’s no longer working or wanted. Some people call it electronic waste.

 - electric toys like trains and racing cars.

 E-waste cannot go in your yellow bin because this causes a fire risk at kerbside recycling facilities.
+This includes waste batteries of any type (including lithium) because they can cause fires if they break, get punctured or overheat.

 To recycle e-waste: